Interaction picture: Schwinger–Tomonaga equation

-Where the Hamiltonian in this case is the QED interaction Hamiltonian, but it can also be a generic interaction, and $\sigma$ is a space like surface that is passing through the point $x$.
+Where the Hamiltonian in this case is the QED interaction Hamiltonian, but it can also be a generic interaction, and $\sigma$ is a spacelike surface that is passing through the point $x$.
 The derivative formally represents a variation over that surface given $x$ fixed.
 It is difficult to give a precise mathematical formal interpretation of this equation.

-This approach is called by Schwinger the differential and field approach opposed to the integral and particle approach of the Feynman diagrams.
+This approach is called the 'differential' and 'field' approach by Schwinger, as opposed to the 'integral' and 'particle' approach of the Feynman diagrams.

 The core idea is that if the interaction has a small coupling constant (i.e. in the case of electromagnetism of the order of the fine structure constant) successive perturbative terms will be powers of the coupling constant and therefore smaller.

 Use

 The purpose of the interaction picture is to shunt all the time dependence due to H0 onto the operators, thus allowing them to evolve freely, and leaving only H1,I to control the time-evolution of the state vectors.